florianhartig/DHARMa/README.md

 vignette("DHARMa", package="DHARMa")
 ```

-To get an overview about its functionality.

-If you want to install a newer (development) version from this repository, run
+If you want to install the current (development) version from this repository, run

 ```{r}
 devtools::install_github(repo = "DHARMa", username = "florianhartig", subdir = "DHARMa", dependencies = T)
 ```

-To install a specific release, decide for the version number that you want to install in [https://github.com/florianhartig/DHARMa/releases](https://github.com/florianhartig/DHARMa/releases) and run
+To install a specific (older) release, decide for the version number that you want to install in [https://github.com/florianhartig/DHARMa/releases](https://github.com/florianhartig/DHARMa/releases) (version numbering corresponds to CRAN, but there may be smaller releases that were not pushed to CRAN) and run

 ```{r}
 devtools::install_github(repo = "DHARMa", username = "florianhartig", subdir = "DHARMa", ref = "v0.0.2.1")
 ```
 with the appropriate version number.